-For eligible borrowers who need extra cash to finance a large or unexpected expense, a TSP loan can be a good way to get it.
-But the loan does come with a set of rules and potential costs, which is why considering personal loans is also a good way to go.
+For eligible borrowers who need extra cash to finance a large or unexpected expense, a TSP loan can be a logical solution.
+However, TSP loans do come with rules and potential costs, so be aware of these before choosing this option.

 How do TSP loans work?